-Lubricate Vinyl Window Tracks With Silicone Lubricant
+Lubricate Vinyl Window Tracks With Silicone or Dry Lubricant

 On vinyl-track windows, the solution to sticking windows is to remove the window sashes, then clean the vinyl tracks and lubricate them with a thin layer of silicone lubricant applied by wiping it on with a clean cloth.
 Repeat this routine maintenance once each year.